 In 1965, Terry graduated from the University of Bath with a Bachelor of Science in Architectural Studies.
 In his early career, he worked on projects in Bristol, London, Helsinki and New York City.
-He then immigrated with his wife, Liz, to Vancouver, and registered with the Architectural Institute of B.C. in 1970.
+He then emigrated from Great Britain with his wife, Liz, to Vancouver, and registered with the Architectural Institute of B.C. in 1970.
 Shortly thereafter, they moved to Victoria, where Terry joined John Wade as a Partner at Wade Stockdill and Blewett.
 He would eventually open his own firm, Terence Williams Architect, which has received many awards and accolades, particularly for outstanding sustainable design and architectural acoustics.

 Recognized by his peers, Terry is a Fellow of the Royal Architectural Institute of Canada and an Honorary Fellow of the American Institute of Architects.